hedgehogs-mind/spring-couch/ideas.md

 # Embed Services and Repo methods

-By annotating Couch2r Element, you can also publish public methods via Couch2r.
+By annotating CouchRest Element, you can also publish public methods via CouchRest.

 ```
 @Service